MichaelDAbadJr/MichaelDAbadJr/README.md

 Skilled at integrating front-end and back-end systems, ensuring smooth communication between them.
 I use tools like Postman to test and validate API endpoints, and I handle HTTP headers and CORS to manage cross-origin requests and ensure secure interactions.

 ### Authentication & Security
 Experienced in integrating JWT tokens for secure authentication and authorization.
+Password Tokenization utilizing industry-standard hashing algorithms (such as bcrypt) to securely hash and store passwords in databases, protecting sensitive user information from unauthorized access.
 I have implemented secure authentication mechanisms on both the front end and back end, ensuring data protection and user privacy.

 ### DevOps & Best Practices
 Proficient in managing environment variables, configuring build tools like Vite, and implementing best practices for code quality and project organization.

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=michaeldabadjr)](https://github.com/anuraghazra/github-readme-stats)